minifigmaster125/minifigmaster125.github.io/src/posts/software-poetry-simplicity.md

 >> Another choice quote comes from Antoine de Saint-Exupery: 'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'
 >> Closer to home, I’ll note that every time I revise a chapter in this book, it gets shorter.
 Some chapters are tightened by 20% by the time they’re done.

 &nbsp;&nbsp;&nbsp;&nbsp; The main takeaway of the book *How to Take Smart Notes* by Sonke Ahrens springs to mind – interesting ideas exist at the intersection of domains.
-So while I focus on software architecture, I'm more interested in what it reveals about simplicity.
+So while I could focus on software architecture, I'm more interested in what it reveals about simplicity.

 &nbsp;&nbsp;&nbsp;&nbsp; Humanity is drawn to brevity.
 By conveying the upper limit of function in the lower limit of form, the creator finds accomplishment; the observer, depth.
 What is left is the essence.
 The most concrete version of this might be a well-crafted poem.
 The poet uses mastery of language to speak volumes in a single sentence, imbued with the meter of choice.
 We are filled with emotion.